 Over its 24 year history, the festival has received many accolades: a 2012 Music PEI Award for Achievement in Classical Music, several ECMA nominations for event and venue of the year, twice named in the Globe and Mail as one of the best small summer classical music festivals in Canada, and most recently, it was listed as one of the top summer classical music festival’s in Canada by CBC Music.

-Each year, the festival continues to depend upon financial support from individual donors in order cover operating costs, renovations to the church and special programming including a three-part Family Series which will be introduced in the summer of 2020.
-The Family Series will take place one Sunday a month for June, July and August with a focus on classical music.
+Each year, the festival continues to depend upon financial support from individual donors in order cover renovations to the church and special programming including a new Family Program in 2020.
 The goal of this program is to educate and inspire our youth through quality arts performances and workshops and to inspire the future generation of classical music audiences and performers.
-Our goal for this year is to raise $20,000.00 to support these initiatives.